worcjamessmith/COVID-trial-characteristics/README.md

 4. `list_included_trials.R`

     * Combines consensus decisions from disagreements with agreements from the first screen, and produces the stratified random samples of 15% data used for manual extraction for quality control.
+Also produces csv files of all eligible trials identified and the 847 trials specified in the protocol to be used as the final dataset.
+All eligible trials are stored in case we need to add more trials at a later date.

+The random samples for manual extraction are in: `data/manual_processing/manual_extraction/random_sample/`.
+The lists of eligible trials, including the subsets of 847 trials, are in `data/manual_processing/eligibility_screen/eligible_trials/`.

 # Dependency management